Being Black And Pregnant Was Already Scary — Coronavirus Makes It Even Scarier

 EO coming today -- will apply to public and private hospitals. https://t.co/l3Qm4jBgeG

 The earlier decision made by New York-Presbyterian and Mount Sinai triggered an outcry from expectant parents, doulas and midwives, along with a petition that received more than 600,000 signatures.
-Among them was Sophia Williams, a 35-year-old Brooklyn-based woman who is due to give birth to her first child on April 24.
-After receiving the news of the executive order, Williams said she is experiencing a mix of both relief and caution.
+Among them was Sophia Williams Kapten, a 35-year-old Brooklyn-based woman who is due to give birth to her first child on April 24.
+After receiving the news of the executive order, Kapten said she is experiencing a mix of both relief and caution.

 “I am feeling so much relief!
 I literally felt lighter in my chest and shoulders following news of the executive order.
 I found Cuomo's tweet particularly moving…I felt the conviction,” she told R29Unbothered via email.
 “With that said, I am maintaining, what I think, is some healthy distrust or guardedness around the policy.
 The nature of COVID-19 and its impact remains so uncertain and it feels like I need to move in the world with this uncertainty in mind.”